giuntim/EZAlert.me/README.md

 - php: various alert sending PHP samples
 - python: sample of alert sending in Python (for both Pyton 2.xx and 3.xx)
 - perl: sample of alert sending in Perl
-- command_line: various samples to use on Unix command line (Linux, Bsd, OsX) using CURL, wget, fetch
+- command_line: various samples to use on Unix command line (Linux, Bsd, OsX,...) using CURL, wget, fetch
+- monit: script and samples for monit https://mmonit.com/monit/
-- contrib: user-contributes scripts (Zabbix integration)
+- contrib: user contributed scripts (eg. Zabbix https://www.zabbix.com/)

 Get more info about EZAlert.me at: https://ezalert.me